 - An estimated 92,300 people living with high cholesterol

-Using the STP CVD Prevention Value Framework, CCGs across the Black Country & West Birmingham will identify more people with heart conditions or risk factors such as high blood pressure and atrial fibrillation early, through more effective NHS Health Checks, working with community groups, and equipping NHS staff and others with technology allowing tests to be done quickly and easily.
+Using the ICS CVD Prevention Value Framework, CCGs across the Black Country & West Birmingham will identify more people with heart conditions or risk factors such as high blood pressure and atrial fibrillation early, through more effective NHS Health Checks, working with community groups, and equipping NHS staff and others with technology allowing tests to be done quickly and easily.

 - Increase detection of AF, BP and Cholesterol (ABC)

 - Improve primary care management of AF, BP and Cholesterol

 - Physical activity as intervention to reduce CVD risk